wafibismail/cc_homework_2/cc_good_code.md

 ## 3.1.
-Solution: Comments Do Not Make Up for Bad Code
+Solution: Comments Do Not Make Up for Bad Code + Explaining Yourself In Code

 ```javascript
 let hypotaneous;